 In addition, you may prune at season’s end or leave withered stalks for habitat and winter interest.
 Self-sowing and naturalizing contribute to its proclivity for spreading.

-Sow seeds or plants in early spring in zones 4 to 8.
+Sow seeds or set out plants in early spring in Zones 4 to 8.

 15. Montauk Daisy

-At a height of 1 1/2 to 3 feet, I find Montauk daisy makes a good companion to my wild and weedy bee balm, and more reserved balloon flower; when the stars align just right, I have a red, white, and blue display for a patriotic fourth.
+At a height of one and a half to three feet, I find Montauk daisy makes a good companion to my wild and weedy bee balm, and more reserved balloon flower; when the stars align just right, I have a red, white, and blue display for a patriotic fourth.